Prevention of Global Warming

 Visualizing CO2 to Reduce Greenhouse Gas Emissions

 ENEOS established a CO2 visualization system because it is important to determine emissions in a timely manner in order to reduce emissions at its refineries.
-We established this system to enable centralized management of company-wide emissions and calculation of emissions (carbon footprint: CFP1) for each product.
+We established this system to enable centralized management of operational emissions and calculation of emissions (carbon footprint: CFP1) for each product.
 This is the first CFP calculation in the domestic petroleum industry that uses real data obtained at refineries.

 The system will be used to streamline statutory reporting, manage the implementation of plans through monthly forecasting and result management, and provide CFP data to customers.
 In 2024, we started providing CFP data for some products to customers, and we plan to gradually expand the scope of the applicable products.